“The Yard” — or Downtown East Park: A Caution from Minneapolis Park History

 A Second Downtown Disaster: Pioneer Square

 The next effort at collaboration was much less successful.
 Like The Gateway, it was downtown.
 Another cautionary tale.
 The U.S. government wanted to build a new post office in downtown Minneapolis in 1932, but asked that a proper setting be provided for the building on the west bank of the river just above St. Anthony Falls – a stone’s throw from The Gateway, which was already admittedly a failure as a park.
-But in the grip of Depression, the city needed the jobs and the federal money that would be spent, despite what seem to have been the obvious warnings of The Gateway experience.
+In the grip of Depression, however, the city needed the jobs and the federal money that would be spent, despite what seem to have been the obvious warnings of The Gateway experience.

 A Drainage Ditch

 The fourth instance of the park board acquiring a park for non-park reasons occurred in the far north of the city.
 The low land around Shingle Creek north of Webber Park often flooded, so was unusable for development.
 Due to a critical housing shortage for returning soldiers and sailors and their new families after World War II, the city asked the park board to acquire Shingle Creek – from Webber Park to the northern city limit — and lower the creek bed to drain the neighborhood so homes could be built there.
 The park board very reluctantly complied with the city’s request, even though the park board had higher priorities elsewhere.
 The effort succeeded in creating new housing lots, but has contributed little to the overall park experience in the city.
 Creekview Park is certainly a positive in the neighborhood despite its location only a few blocks from Bohannon Park, but Shingle Creek, in places, still resembles what you’d expect of County Ditch Thirteen.
 (I think Shingle Creek could and should be made a more valuable park resource.)